shibe97/react-awesome-modal/README.md

 - visible
     - Boolean / required
     - to show or hide the dialog
-- closeFn
-    - Function / required
-    - is called when the visible turn to true
 - effect
     - String / option
     - to set how to pop-up